specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 The [Examples](publishing-test-result-files.md#examples) section below shows a few concrete examples.
 A simple usage of the command could be as simple as this:

 ```
-dotnet specsync publish-test-result --testResultFile result.trx
+dotnet specsync publish-test-results --testResultFile result.trx
 ```

-The [Use SpecSync from build or release pipeline](../../important-concepts/synchronizing-test-cases-from-build.md) guide contains details about how to integrate the publish-test-result command to a build or release pipeline.
+The [Use SpecSync from build or release pipeline](../../important-concepts/synchronizing-test-cases-from-build.md) guide contains details about how to integrate the publish-test-results command to a build or release pipeline.

 {% hint style="info" %}
 SpecSync operations, including the publish-test-results command supports "dry-run" mode using the `--dryRun` command line option.
 In dry-run mode, no change is made neither to Azure DevOps nor to the feature files, so you can test the impact of an operation without making an actual change.